neithernut/dr.w.falls/doc/design/ServerClient.md

 # Server-client architecture

 Formally, we do pursue a client-server architecture.
-However, as described in the [Interface.md](interface specification), the clients are rather simple.
+However, as described in the [interface specification](../Interface.md), the clients are rather simple.
 In fact, we will not provide the clients as part of this project but reuse existing networking tools common for unixoid systems, namely `nc` and alternatives.

 The server will need to handle a small number of connections.
 We could easily spawn a thread for each of those connections under the assumption that we'll not